 The different counseling units as well as the library at SDU holds workshops throughout the year in academic writing, good study habit, choices during your programmme etc. See the events at SDU.

 2. Which books do you need to buy?

-On Blackboard you’ll find book lists for all of the subjects you will be taking in the upcoming semester.
+On SDU's digital platform you’ll find book lists for all of the subjects you will be taking in the upcoming semester.
 The book lists are often not released until just before the start of the semester.

 Ask your lecturer for advice

 It is always a good idea to ask your lecturers for advice on which literature you must make a priority to buy and which literature is considered to be of secondary importance and which you may not necessarily need to buy.

 The university has its own bookstore.
 Sometimes you may also be able to borrow the books you need from the library, or buy them used from older students or at www.pensum.dk.